Magnet - Definition, Types, Properties, Applications, FAQs

 • Neodymium Iron Boron (NIB)

-Temporary Magnet:-
+Temporary Magnet

-In the presence of a magnetic field, temporary magnets can be magnetised.
+In the presence of a magnetic field, temporary magnets can be magnetized.
 These materials lose their magnetic properties of magnet when the magnetic field is removed.
-The commonly used temporary magnets include things like iron nails and paper clips.

 Electromagnets are formed out of a coil of wire that is coiled around a metal core made of iron.
 When this material is exposed to an electric current, it generates a magnetic field, which causes it to behave like a magnet.
 Controlling the electric current can change the strength of the magnetic field.